HMRC PAYE/NI tax inspections explained

 Your accountant will charge a fee for providing this service if you are not already insured.
 This should be considered money well spent, in view of the potential problems which can arise from such inspections.

-Unlike VAT inspections this inspection can often lead to protracted arguments regarding IR35 status and Section 660.
+Unlike VAT inspections this inspection can often lead to protracted arguments regarding IR35 status and the settlements legislation.

 It is particularly important to be professionally represented and avoid a meeting at your home premises with just yourself and the Inspector.